icecake-framework/icecake/doc/lifecycle.md

 RenderComponent `C`

 1. create the HTML component
-    1. lookup registered component properties: ickname, typ, css
+    1. lookup for registered component properties: ickname, typ, css
     2. get a fresh component unique id
     3. extract `C.Container()` properties: tagname, classes, attributes
-    4. create the HTML element
+    4. **create the HTML element**
     5. set the container classes and attributes
     6. wrap the HTML element to the component
     7. set the id